nickzhums/app-templates-springboot-app-on-ARO/.github/GITHUB_ACTIONS_CONFIG.md

    + At the top of the page, click New repository secret
    + Provide the secret name as AZURE_CREDENTIALS
    + Add the output JSON as secret value
-   + Then repeat this pocess and create a Secret for each of the following Iteam with their corresponding values:
+   + Then repeat this pocess and create a Secret for each of the following item with their corresponding values:

     + PULL SECRET (+ Go to your [Red Hat OpenShift cluster manager portal](https://console.redhat.com/openshift/install/azure/aro-provisioned) and select Download pull secret)